torproject/tor/doc/HACKING/CodingStandards.md

 Did you remember...

-   - To build your code while configured with `--enable-gcc-warnings`?
+   - To build your code while configured with `--enable-fatal-warnings`?
    - To run `make check-spaces` on your code?
    - To run `make check-docs` to see whether all new options are on the manpage?